King Kong Bundy: Personal life

 In July 2016, Pallies joined a class action lawsuit filed against WWE which alleged that wrestlers incurred "long term neurological injuries" and that the company "routinely failed to care" for them and "fraudulently misrepresented and concealed" the nature and extent of those injuries.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The case was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.
 Anthony Mango of Bleacher Report wrote that Pallies had a strained relationship with WWE over the years and his involvement in the lawsuit likely prevented the company from inducting him into their Hall of Fame.

 Death

-Pallies died on March 4, 2019, in Glassboro, New Jersey, at the age of 63, of complications from diabetes.
+On March 4, 2019, Pallies died of complications from diabetes at his home in Glassboro, New Jersey, at the age of 61.